trevcaru/psyvis-ml/README.md

 ship pre-collected, published human sensitivity data as static, versioned reference data, and we never run human experiments or synthesize a curve.
-Where no good human data exists (distractor robustness, for example, which has no established human sensitivity curve), the overlay degrades gracefully to models only, with a note, instead of fabricating one.
+Where no good human data exists (distractor robustness, for example, which has no established human sensitivity curve), the overlay degrades to models only, with a note, instead of fabricating one.

 Shipped human reference data lives in `psyvis_ml.reference`, with files under `reference/data/`: